-- Team Scores or Scoring Shot production
+- Team Scores

-- Total Scores or Scoring Shot production
+- Total Scores

-GAME MARGIN ERRORS
+ABSOLUTE GAME MARGIN ERRORS AND EXPECTED TEAM SCORES

-- the model used to provide the expected margins
+- the model used to provide forecasts

 - the variables analysed as being potentially associated with the residuals of that model (ie the differences between the actual and expected margins

-In this latest analysis, the MoSHBODS Team Rating System has been used to provide the expected margin data and expected scores for the home and away teams in each contest, these latter variables the ones postulated as being potentially associated with margin prediction errors.
+In this first analysis, the MoSHBODS Team Rating System has been used to provide the expected margin data and expected scores for the home and away teams in each contest, these latter variables the ones postulated as being potentially associated with margin prediction errors.

-What is also new about this analysis is the technique employed to define and colour each point in the chart.
+What is new about this analysis is the technique employed to define and colour each point in the chart.
 Every point is based on a "neighbourhood", and there are as many neighbourhoods as there are games in the data.
 A neighbourhood comprises the 50 points nearest to the original point, with distance based on the pre-game expected Home and Away team scores.